vickoc911/org.kde.taskmanagerosx/README.md

-# org.kde.taskmanagerosx
+# org.kde.wavetask
-I haven't uploaded the code yet.
-This is still the default task manager for KDE 6.5.
+It still has many bugs, but it more or less works.
+It's based on the default task manager of KDE 6.5.

 ### ☕ Buy Me a Coffee!

 If this code helped you, your support allows me to continue maintenance.